CLI sync for GitLab, GitHub, Codeberg

 ssh-keygen -t rsa -C "some@mail.com" -f ~/.ssh/id_rsa_github

-Register the keys in your local machine
+Register the keys on your local machine:

 ssh-add ~/.ssh/id_rsa_codeberg